How to Clean Seagrass Rugs and Carpet

 Natural fiber floor coverings, like Seagrass Rugs, are relatively easy to maintain.
 This is because dirt does not cling to the hard fibers, but rests loosely in the weave.
 Seagrass rugs are naturally stain resistant and will last a long time if cared for properly.
-Follow these easy steps on how to clean Seagrass rugs:
+If you're wondering how to clean a seagrass rug, follow these easy steps:

 How to Clean Seagrass Rugs: Spot Cleaning: